As a parent, it can be difficult to identify even the most common baby rashes and spots. What’s the difference, and how can you spot them?

 Trust your judgment and decide if you think your baby looks unwell (despite the rashes).
 If they look pale and sweaty, then try making sure they're not dehydrated by feeding them.

 Gently press the side of a glass to the patch of skin with a rash.
 If you can see the rash through the glass then your baby may be showing signs of meningitis, which requires medical attention.

-4. Is she still feeding?
+4. Are they still feeding?

-6. Is she too hot?
+6. Are they too hot?

 7. Have you changed your baby’s nappy recently?

 If the rash is surrounding your baby’s bottom, then chances are its nappy rash, which can develop for a number of reasons.
 Try changing and top and tailing your baby, leave them to dry with no nappy on and apply some barrier cream – available from supermarkets and the pharmacy.

 8. Have you used a new skincare product or washing powder?